Flo vs Clue vs Cycles: The Best Period Tracking App for Boyfriends

 You Googled "period tracker for boyfriend."
 Fair enough.
 Maybe you want to understand why the same argument keeps happening at the same time each month.
 Maybe you want to know when to tread carefully and when she genuinely needs space.
-Or maybe you just want to be a better partner and figured her cycle is a good place to start.
+Or maybe you want to be a better partner and figured her cycle is a good place to start.

 All of those are solid reasons.
 The problem is that most period tracking apps were not built with you in mind.
 They were built for women, by women, to help women manage their own reproductive health.
 That is exactly what they should do.
 But it means that when you download one and try to use it as a relationship tool, you often end up staring at ovulation windows and cervical mucus logs wondering what any of it means for your Tuesday evening.

 So here is an honest comparison.
 Five apps, each evaluated from one perspective: does this actually help a male partner understand and support his girlfriend or wife through her cycle?
-We will look at what each does well, where it falls short, and which one — if any — was built for the situation you are actually in.
+We will look at what each does well, where it falls short, and which one, if any, was built for the situation you are actually in.

 If you are still getting your head around what the four cycle phases actually are, read that first.
 It will make everything below make more sense.